 A molar pregnancy is when the embryo is fertilized abnormally.
 It's like the body rejects it before it has the chance to go any further & cause problems to a future baby.
 Because it doesn't fetilize properly, this means there is no fetus.
 Plus, if not caught early can actually turn cancerous & spread throughout the body.

 This was a lot to take in.
 I just wanted answers from the hospital & what the next step would be.
 After having a second ultrasound done at the hospital & hours later, I finally got to sit down with the doctor.
-He confirmed it was a molar pregnancy & that I would be scheduled two days from then to have a D&C. I would also need my bloodwork monitored weekly until my hCG level (aka the pregnancy hormone) got to zero & then would need 6 months of weekly blood work testing after that.
+He confirmed it was a molar pregnancy & that I would be scheduled two days from then to have a D&C. I would also need my bloodwork monitored weekly until my hCG level (aka the pregnancy hormone) got to zero & then would need 6 months of monthly blood work testing after that.
 If this level rises at all, it's a good indicator that all the molar pregnancy wasn't removed & then I would need to go back to see the doctor again.

 The thing with a molar pregnancy is that your hCG level is super elevated - which is why a positive pregnancy test would come up.
 It's also why you can experience some really bad pregnancy side effects.
 So in order to check this marker to make sure the molar pregnancy does not turn into anything more severe than just that, you need to refrain from getting pregnant for at least 6 months to a year (depending on your doctor's orders) & hence the regular blood testing.